Fresh Tension In Delhi's Jahangirpuri, Stones Thrown At Cops: 10 Points

 Here are the 10 latest developments in this story:

+As the violence threatened to escalate, personnel of the Rapid Action Force (RAF) formed a human wall to prevent any clashes.

+On Saturday, the clash broke out between two communities during a Hanuman Jayanti procession.
+Both sides have accused the other of initiating the violence.

+Earlier, Delhi Police Commissioner Rakesh Asthana had said that a search is on for all the accused.
 "23 people have been arrested.
 They are from both communities.
-Action will be taken against any person found guilty irrespective of their class, creed, community and religion," Delhi Police Commissioner Rakesh Asthana said at a news briefing.
+Action will be taken against any person found guilty irrespective of their class, creed, community and religion," Mr Asthana told reporters.

-"The case is being investigated by the Crime Branch.
-Four forensic teams visited the crime scenes today and collected samples.
-Analysis of CCTV footage and digital media is being done," he said.

 "Some people are trying to disturb peace through the medium of social media.
 We are monitoring social media closely, and legal action will be taken against those who are found spreading misinformation.
 The public should not pay heed to rumours," Mr Asthana added.

-The police had earlier said three country-made pistols and five swords have been seized from the arrested men, the police said.
-The men have already been produced in court.
+Many people seen participating in the clashes have been missing.
+Eight were caught today.
+The police had earlier said three home-grown pistols and five swords have been seized from the arrested men.

-Among the arrested men is Aslam, who, the police say, shot at Delhi Police sub-inspector Medalal Meena.
-A country-made pistol has been recovered from him.

-Another man, Ansar, who allegedly brought four or five people with him and started arguments with procession members near the mosque, has also been arrested.
-This altercation escalated to stone pelting from both sides.

-The clash broke out on Saturday evening between two communities during a Hanuman Jayanti procession.
-Both sides have accused the other of initiating the violence.

-The Muslims in the area have claimed that those participating in the Hanuman Jayanti procession carried weapons and tried to vandalise a mosque.
+Muslims in the area have claimed that those who were in the Hanuman Jayanti procession carried weapons and tried to vandalise a mosque.

 Participants in the procession admitted that they carried arms but blamed the violence on the Muslims, who, they said, threw stones at them.